Semkoo/getting-mean/README.md

 # getting-mean
-Understanding the concept on MEAN Stack
+Understanding the concept of MEAN Stack